OmarElgebali/Cryptography-Algo-Implementation/README.md

 ## Overview

 This project contains implementations of various classical and modern cryptographic algorithms.
-Each algorithm is implemented with functions for encryption, decryption, and analysis if applicable.
-Test cases are also provided for each implementation to ensure correctness.
+Each algorithm is implemented with functions for `encryption`, `decryption`, and `analysis` *if applicable*. `Test cases` are also provided for each implementation to ensure correctness.

 ## Algorithms Implemented